phptuts/codingwithnoah/arduino-setup/index.md

 ---
 layout: page
 title: Arduino Setup Guide
-excerpt: "How to setup the Arduino ide."
+excerpt: "How to setup the Arduino IDE."
 modified: 2018-01-18T02:46:02+00:00
 ---